anantone/mysite/src/_posts/2025-12-24-intro-to-sinatra.md

 Then my Python courses started talking about [object-oriented programming (OOP)][oop].
 While researching the notion, I saw that this language called [Ruby][ruby] was exclusively built for OOP, and thought I'd give it a try.
 Six months later, I'm mostly picking Ruby over Python when I want to have fun, and I'm looking for a web framework, again.

 Have you heard about [Rails][rails]?
 It seems to have become so popular, some years ago, that people knew "Ruby on Rails" before Ruby itself.
 That was before my time, though.
-As a Ruby newbie, I'm looking for something as simple as Bottle was in Python, which does well enough the things I need to do.
+As a Ruby newbie, I'm looking for something as simple as Bottle was in Python, which does well enough the things that I need to do.
 So here I am [trying Sinatra][sinatra].

-The first thing I see, that's similar to bottle, is a simple way to define routes.
+The first thing I see, that's similar to Bottle, is a simple way to define routes.
 In my main file, all I need to do is:

 1) ```ruby
 require 'sinatra'```